luigiDB/lokiMock/README.md

   Possible implementations are with **SSE** or **Web Sockets**
 - [ ] Add Docker deploy
-- [ ] Separate Gradle configurations in the correct modules.
-The current setup is as released from the kotlin creator tool that collapse everything in one Gradle file.

-  Server, FrontEnd and Common should become 3 separate Gradle modules.
-Take inspiration from [this project](https://github.com/Kotlin/kotlin-full-stack-application-demo) where each module import his own gradle plugins.
-- [ ] Add support for grapQL dependencies.
+- [ ] Add support for graphQL dependencies.
   - GraphQL's responses are already in Json thus the issue is more on the request matcher.